 Primary (ages 5–11): Students follow the Cambridge Primary programme, building core skills in English, mathematics, and science.
 There are no formal external examinations, but regular assessments track progress.

 Lower Secondary (ages 11–14): Cambridge Lower Secondary continues skill development across core subjects.
-Checkpoint assessments at the end of this stage provide benchmarking against international standards.
+Checkpoint assessments at the end of this stage benchmark students against international standards.

-International GCSE (ages 14–16): Students take externally examined subjects, typically seven to nine.
+International GCSE (ages 14–16): Students sit externally examined subjects, typically seven to nine.
 International GCSEs are globally recognised and equivalent to UK GCSEs for university admission purposes.

-AS and A Levels (ages 16–18): Students specialise in three to four subjects, studying them at depth.
+AS and A Levels (ages 16–18): Students specialise in three to four subjects studied at depth.
 A Levels are the standard university entrance qualification in the UK system and are recognised by universities worldwide.
 Some providers also offer the International Baccalaureate as an alternative at this stage.

-For online students, examinations are typically sat at approved examination centres.
-These include the British Council offices globally, registered Cambridge schools that accept external candidates, and Pearson Edexcel-accredited centres.
-Good online schools guide families through the registration process, which usually requires booking at least four months before the examination session.
+Online students sit examinations at approved centres: British Council offices globally, registered Cambridge schools that accept external candidates, and Pearson Edexcel-accredited centres.
+Strong online schools guide families through registration, which usually requires booking at least four months before the examination session.

 How Online Students Sit British Curriculum Exams

-Some providers, such as CambriLearn, specifically guide families through the examination registration process and provide resources on finding centres in their region.
-The Pearson Edexcel pathway is particularly advantageous for science subjects, as it does not require laboratory practicals, a practical consideration for students studying from home.
+Some providers, CambriLearn included, guide families through exam registration and provide region-specific resources for finding centres.
+The Pearson Edexcel pathway has an advantage for science subjects: it does not require laboratory practicals, which matters for students studying from home.

 Key Trends Shaping British Online Education in 2026

 Hybrid and flexible models are becoming standard.
 The rigid divide between "live lessons" and "self-paced" is blurring.
 Most established providers now offer some combination of recorded content, live sessions, and on-demand teacher support.
-Families increasingly expect the ability to adjust structure levels rather than being locked into a single format.
+Families now expect the ability to dial structure up or down rather than being locked into a single format.

 AI-assisted learning is emerging but uneven.
 Some providers are experimenting with AI-powered feedback, adaptive learning paths, and automated progress tracking.
 The technology is promising but still early.
 Qualified human teachers remain the foundation of effective online education.